 - Project Summary – no more than 150 words;

 - Project Description, including the relevance to patient engagement and furthering scientific research;

 - Project team (including PDF Research Advocates/patient advocates); and

 In addition to the application outlined above, a letter of support is required from at least one person with Parkinson's disease who is a team member on the project.
 The letter should describe the individual's relationship with the applicant, the role of people with PD in the project and why he or she is supportive of the proposed project.

 Review & Decisions

 Awards are to be used 12 months from the time of award.
-Final decisions are expected by mid-March 2014.
+Final decisions should be expected within three to five weeks of submission.

 Recipients of the PDF PAIR Leadership Award are required to appropriately acknowledge the Parkinson's Disease Foundation in conjunction with the publication or presentation of any research results supported, either in whole or in part, by this Award.
 At the end of the award period, applicants will also be required to provide a written summary of their accomplishments.
 Awardees will be required to present their projects at quarterly conference calls with PDF staff and other PAIR Leadership Award recipients.

 If you have questions regarding this award, please contact Ronnie Todaro, M.P.H., Vice President, National Programs at firstname.lastname@example.org or at (212) 923-4700.
 More information about the PAIR program can be found at www.pdf.org/pair.